ErikBusk/ErikBusk/README.md

 Here are a few projects I’m currently working on:

-- **[Comparing ML-models for Fraud Detection in Credit Card Transactions](https://github.com/ErikBusk/CreditCardTransactionsFraudDetection)**: In this project different ML-models are trained to detect fraudulent credit card transactions.
-The performance of the models are then compared to identify which is the most effective
+- **[Comparing ML-models for Fraud Detection in Credit Card Transactions](https://github.com/ErikBusk/CreditCardTransactionsFraudDetection)**: In this project, different ML models are trained to detect fraudulent credit card transactions.
+The performance of the models is then compared to identify which one is the most effective
 - **[Customer segmentation using unsupervised machine learning](https://github.com/ErikBusk/Mall_Customer_Segmentation)**: This projects examines customer data from a shopping mall.
 The purpose is to identify which customer segment that is best for the mall to target with marketing efforts